Small Loan Companies: Overview

 Small Loan Companies typically offer a variety of different loan products that may include Payday Loans, Car Title Loans, Installment Loans, or Refund Tax Anticipation Loans.
 Click here for detailed definitions of each of these loan products.

-Each business is required to submit an initial and annual license application, along with the appropriate fee, to the Director of the Financial Institutions Division (application is under Links section).
+Each business is required to submit an initial and annual license application, along with the appropriate fee, to the Director of the Financial Institutions Division (application is under Forms and Applications section).
 Banks, Savings and Loan and Credit Unions shall be exempt from the licensing requirements.

 Under Forms and Applications on the left is a consumer brochure that contains some terms and definitions to help you better understand your credit transactions.